 - Agricultural Animal Care and Use Program

 The University Library is one of the largest libraries in the nation with over 24 million items.
 This guide to the library resources is a good place to start.
-The Library includes many subject area libraries which all share the same online catalog.
+The Library includes many subject area libraries.
 You can also look up the subject specialists for your research areas.
-The Library offers the Savvy Researcher workshops that provide training on tools to enhance your research.

 Many postdoctoral researchers develop their grant writing skills and expand their knowledge of avenues for funding their research.

 - Grants.gov for federal grant opportunities

 - Biomedical sciences postdoctoral fellowships listing from the University of California at Berkeley

 - Friedland, Andrew J.,Folt, Carol L.,Writing Successful Science Proposals.
 New Haven : Yale University Press, 2000.

 - Yang, Otto O. Guide To Effective Grant Writing: How To Write A Successful NIH Grant Application.
 New York : Kluwer Academic, 2005.